-Charles de Agustin is the organizer/curator of NOFLASH 2019 and 2020.
-NOFLASH 2017/18 were organized/curated by Charles and Ruby Ryan.
+Charles de Agustin was the organizer/curator of NOFLASH 2020 and 2019.
+NOFLASH 2017+2018 were organized/curated by Charles and Ruby Ryan.
 NOFLASH was founded in 2016 by Charles, Ruby, and Jordan Rathus.
 Many, many more people have lent a hand throughout the years, credited on the programs from each year.

 2016 – mission